kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 Administrators should monitor the following metrics to assess the need for a rollback:

-<<[UNRESOLVED need consensus on metric @knelasevero @atiratree @dgrisonnet @wojtek-t]>>
-After consensus on metric this section can change accordingly.
-Discussion at https://github.com/kubernetes/enhancements/pull/4474#discussion_r1524772738. tl;dr: implement statefulset_unavailability_violation or implement something simpler like kube_statefulset_spec_strategy_rollingupdate_max_unavailable and where to put it (ksm, in-tree, etc)
-<<[/UNRESOLVED]>>

-- `kube_statefulset_spec_strategy_rollingupdate_max_unavailable`: This metric reflects the configured maxUnavailable value for StatefulSets.
-Significant deviations from expected values during updates, or if the actual unavailable pod count consistently exceeds this configuration, may indicate misconfigurations or issues with feature behavior.
+- `statefulset_unavailability_violation`: Ths metric reflects the number of times the maxUnavailable condition is violated (i.e. spec.replicas - availableReplicas > maxUnavailable).
+Mutiple violations of maxUnavailable might indicate issues with feature behavior.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?